 Tips on how to see the northern lights

-Whatever explanation is most appealing to you, the northern lights are a natural wonder that all can enjoy.
+Whatever explanation most appeals to you, the northern lights are a natural wonder that all can enjoy.
 A sighting is never guaranteed, however, as three requirements need to be met:

 – There has to be northern lights activity.